fbpic/fbpic/docs/source/index.rst

 relativistic plasma
 physics.
 It is especially well-suited for physical simulations of **laser-wakefield acceleration** and **plasma-wakefield acceleration**.

-The distinctive feature of FBPIC compared to *most* other PIC codes is to use a spectral **Fourier-Bessel representation.** This makes the code both **fast** and **accurate**, for situations with **close-to-cylindrical symmetry**.
+The distinctive feature of FBPIC, compared to *most* other PIC codes, is to use a spectral **Fourier-Bessel representation.** This makes the code both **fast** and **accurate**, for situations with **close-to-cylindrical symmetry**.
+Partly because of this representation, the code is **dispersion-free in all directions**, and avoids some **major interpolation artifacts** that other PIC codes may have.
 For a brief overview of the algorithm, its advantages and limitations, see the section :doc:`overview`.

 FBPIC can run either on CPU or GPU.
 For large simulations, running the code on GPU can be up to **40 times faster** than on CPU.

 .. note::